UKCloud/documentation/articles/vmware/vmw-how-ves-install-usage-meter-3.md

 ## Installing the Usage Meter

-To use VLS, you must install the Usage Meter to collect usage information and generate the reports that you need to send to UKCloud.
+To use VMware Extended Support, you must install the Usage Meter to collect usage information and generate the reports that you need to send to UKCloud.

 > [!NOTE]
 > The following steps use the Flex vCenter client, however they should be the same for the HTML5 client.